 Hundreds more migrant children shipped to Arizona from Texas

-Hundreds of children who crossed the U.S. border illegally were transported to Arizona from Texas over the weekend as border agents face a surge of unauthorized Central American migrants entering the country, authorities said on Monday.
+PHOENIX (Reuters) - Hundreds of children who crossed the U.S. border illegally were transported to Arizona from Texas over the weekend as border agents face a surge of unauthorized Central American migrants entering the country, authorities said on Monday.

 The Obama administration said on Monday it was designating a third U.S. military base - in Fort Sill, Oklahoma - as emergency housing for hundreds of children immigrating illegally to the United States without parents or relatives.